mikrono/tModLoaderWiki_kr_ko/Advanced-Angular-velocity-and-Linear-velocity.md

 If you work with something else, it is likely you should store your own angle variable.
 Then in any sort of update call, you can apply the same behavior as above.

 With custom draw code, you should pass the displaced angle to draw with.
 The following example assumes you have already applied above behavior somewhere.
-This means you've applied the angular displacement: `rotation += angularVelocity.
+This means you've applied the angular displacement: `rotation += angularVelocity`.
 ```cs
 spriteBatch.Draw
 (